neda-kheirkhah/PerMed/README.md

 6. Evaluation and Validation

 The overall objective is to provide reliable Persian medical question answering while preserving the medical knowledge learned from English biomedical resources.

+## Motivation

+Although medical large language models such as Meditron demonstrate strong performance on English biomedical tasks, they provide limited support for Persian-speaking healthcare professionals and patients.

+PerMed was developed to bridge this gap by exploring Persian adaptation strategies for medical LLMs, enabling more accessible, reliable, and multilingual medical question answering while preserving domain-specific medical knowledge.